Castles in Scotland: Sixteenth and seventeenth centuries

 In the period of French intervention in the 1540s and 1550s, at the end of the Rough Wooing, Scotland was given a defended border of a series of earthwork forts and additions to existing castles.
 These included the erection of single bastions at Edinburgh, Stirling and Dunbar.

 The unique style of great private houses in Scotland, later known as Scots baronial, has been located in origin to the period of the 1560s.
 It kept many of the features of the high walled Medieval castles that had been largely made obsolete by gunpowder weapons and may have been influenced by the French masons brought to Scotland to work on royal palaces.
 It drew on the tower houses and peel towers, with their parapets, corbels, and bartizans.
 The new estate houses built from the late sixteenth century by nobles and lairds were primarily built for comfort, not for defence, although they were often called castles.
 They retained many of these external features which had become associated with nobility, but with a larger ground plan.
 This was classically a "Z-plan" of a rectangular block with towers, as at Colliston Castle (1583) and Claypotts Castle (1569–88).
+The internal layout included a sequence of rooms of increasing privacy.
+The hall was often on the first floor.
+When used for dining, the owner of the castle sat at the top table or "high board".
+Beyond the hall, a more private room, often a bed chamber, was known as the "chamber of dais", and had feudal connotations.
+The term appears in inventories, and in legal records.
+In 1601, James Wood broke into his father's castle at Bonnyton in Angus, intent on stealing legal documents from a chest in the chamber of dais.
+Larger castles had further bed chambers, sometimes in a vertical jamb or wing, and a gallery at attic level for family leisure.

 Particularly influential was the work of William Wallace, the king's master mason from 1617 until his death in 1631.
 He worked on the rebuilding of the collapsed North Range of Linlithgow from 1618, Winton House for George Seton, 3rd Earl of Winton and began work on Heriot's Hospital, Edinburgh.
 He adopted a distinctive style that applied elements of Scottish fortification and Flemish influences to a Renaissance plan like that used at Château d'Ancy-le-Franc.
 This style can be seen in lord's houses built at Caerlaverlock (1620), Moray House, Edinburgh (1628) and Drumlanrig Castle (1675–89), and was highly influential until the baronial style gave way to the grander English forms associated with Inigo Jones in the later seventeenth century, which were used to produce classically inspired and comfortable country houses.